Christinakeke/Soooo-expensive/docs/index.md

 **Exploratory Data Analysis**

-In this step, our analysis is based on every country since we found that the correlation between exchange rate and inflation is different in different countries.
+In this step, our analysis is will turn to focusing on each individual country since we found that the correlation between exchange rate and inflation is different in different countries.

 1. OLS regression + best-fit line
 2. Pearson correlation coefficient<br><br>